How to Send and Manage Group Messages

 If at anytime you want to send another message to the same collection of contacts you previously sent a group message to, follow these steps.

 - Locate the group message block sent to your target collection of contacts.
-You can click on any group message block to get a detailed list of all contacts that message was sent to.
+You can click the blue graph button (it will turn green when your mouse moves over it) to get a detailed list of all contacts that message was sent to.

-- Click the blue arrows in the top right corner of the group message block to create another message pre-addressed to the same contacts.
+- Click the blue speech bubble button in the bottom right corner of the block (it will turn green when your mouse moves over it) to create another message pre-addressed to the same contacts.